 - Emotional regulation that makes it easier to accept feelings and balance emotions

 Addiction Recovery Treatment with DBT

-For your best drug or alcohol addiction recovery, DBT is one tool used at Santé Center for Healing in Argyle, Texas.
-Family owned and operated, our facility focuses on long-term healing with integrity and intimacy.
-We combine 12-step principles with evidence-based therapy methods like dialectical behavioral therapy to give individuals the best chance of healing and recovery.
+Family owned and operated, Santé Center for Healing focuses on long-term recovery, providing hope, health, and healing with the cornerstone of integrity.
+In an intimate and serene environment, we combine 12 step principles with evidence-based therapy methods like dialectical behavioral therapy to give individuals the best chance of long-term healing and recovery.

-At Santé Center for Healing, no two days of treatment are the same.
+At Santé, no two days of treatment are the same.
 Individuals control their own progress and how they move through our levels of addiction treatment services.
-By committing yourself to your recovery, you can follow your own path into a better future.
+By committing yourself to your recovery, you can follow your own path to a better future.

 If you’re ready for your best chance of long-term recovery, call Santé Center for Healing now at 866.238.3154.